Counselor-in-Training (CIT) Overview

 * Understand how to work to ensure that campers remain safe by looking critically at every activity and doing everything possible to eliminate risk.

 * Understand the value of clear communication, as well as have a working knowledge of how to assist campers in opening up new dialogue to solve problems.

 * Have a strong knowledge base for handling conflict.

 * Have the tools necessary to help a homesick child realize the opportunity of summer camp.

 * Have a greater knowledge of the day-to-day operations of a summer camp, as well as the responsibilities of the various roles people assume at camp.

 * Have developed one-of-a-kind friendships that will last for the rest of his/her lifetime.

 * Have come to understand what it means to help children be the best they can be, and to actually make a difference in the life of a child.

-Completion of the CIT program increases your chances of being accepting for a paid counselor position in the future but there is no implied guarantee of future paid counselor positions.
-Those who have participated as a CIT previously, complete the CIT Second Year application.
-To apply as a first year CIT, please complete the First Year application.
-After you are interviewed and formally offered a position as a CIT, you will be given a link to complete the registration process and pay your deposit.
+Completion of the CIT program increases your chances of being accepted for a paid counselor position in the future but there is no implied guarantee of future paid counselor positions.
+To apply as a first year CIT, please complete the First Year Application.
+Those who have participated as a first year CIT should complete the CIT Second Year Application.
+After you are interviewed and formally offered a position as a CIT, you will be given a special link to complete the registration process and pay your deposit.